 But they were unsure what they were going to do.

 I have my own personal theory that beauty leads us to God.
-Actually finding God, however, is not the same as finding beauty, but as one approaches God, somewhat as Dante did, one may have a greater appreciation of beauty.
+Finding God is not the same as finding beauty, but as one approaches God, one may have a greater appreciation of beauty.

 I am sure that Collier wanted direct contact with God and I suspect that Dylan did also.
 Perhaps both of them sought to allow God to speak through them.
-Which brings us to the crux of this story - did God actually speak through Collier in his dreams?
+Which brings us to the crux of this story - did God actually speak to mankind through Collier in Collier's dreams?

 A look at the hard facts might help.
 From all the information I have been able to obtain about the early years of the Internet, Collier was the most prolific dream publisher in the world at least into his 60s.
 Although he did not focus on the voice of God in his early years, he did so later in life.